M748745/AI_Learning/README.md

-This folder to Show important Ref for AI Domains
+This folder to Show important Ref for GenAI Domains